At its April 2024 meeting, MWAA approves CWG DCA as Recommendation #27 to establish a Fly Quiet program

-<NEW> At the April 2025 meeting, MWAA reported that it not accomplished any tangible progress on developing a Fly Quiet program.
+At the April CWG 2025 meeting, MWAA reported that it had not accomplished any tangible progress on developing a Fly Quiet program.
 No project plan, no scheduled, no budget.
-Clowns to the left of me, clownds to the right of me!
+Clowns to the left of me, clowns to the right of me!

 Wisdom from MWAA?